JackyChiu/Waker/README.md

 - Run

 ## Project Progress
+(Update Feb 18)
+Created alerts so that the alarm can be turned off before sound file stops.
+(Temporary)

 (Updated Feb 7)
 Created notifications that sysc up with in app sounds in order to create alarms.